Ward and Jeb Burton Continue a Family Tradition of Racing

 The biggest challenge for Ward is learning how to be on the sidelines.

-“Oh definitely I’ve had to learn all over again.
+“Oh, definitely I’ve had to learn all over again.
 You’ve got the danger factor and you’ve got the not in control factor.
 You’re trying to learn how to communicate.
 Instead of doing, it’s how to do.
-It’s quite different.”
+It’s quite different.
+Having a father and son relationship while it’s going on, like any father-son relationship, can certainly add some complications,” he said, laughing.

 Communications can also be tricky when it’s a father on one side and a son on the receiving end of those communications.
 Ward tries to let the crew chief handle that side of things.